Lasnamäe: History

-The oldest traces of human activity in the Lasnamäe area date from Early Neolithic.
+The oldest traces of human activity in the Lasnamäe area date from the Early Neolithic period.

 In the Middle Ages some small hamlets were situated on the territory of present-day Lasnamäe.
-At that time Lasnamäe was mainly known for limestone quarries, as nearly the whole of Medieval Tallinn was built of local limestone.
+At that time Lasnamäe was mainly known for limestone quarries, as nearly all of medieval Tallinn was built from local limestone.

 At the end of the 19th century, during the period of industrial expansion, some major factories were set up in Lasnamäe, including the Dvigatel factory, which had 2,260 workers in 1900.
 In 1904 Sikupilli, the first residential suburb in Lasnamäe, was laid out.
 Sikupilli remained the main residential area of Lasnamäe until the construction of microdistricts started in the 1970s.

-Construction of pre-fabricated concrete apartment blocks under the concept of microdistrict, for which Lasnamäe is today best known, started first in 1973 and at a massive scale in 1977.
+Construction of pre-fabricated concrete apartment blocks under the concept of microdistrict, for which Lasnamäe is best known today, started in 1973 and proceeded on a massive scale from 1977.
 This process lasted until the restoration of Estonian independence and completely changed the environment in Lasnamäe.
-According to the first concepts Lasnamäe was planned to house 160,000–180,000 inhabitants.
+According to initial plans, Lasnamäe was planned to house 160,000–180,000 people.
 Several subdistricts – e.g. Katleri, Mustakivi, Priisle, Seli – inherited their names from the farms or hamlets on whose territory they were built.

 Very few Estonians could get an apartment in Lasnamäe, as most were given to Russian immigrants.
 During the Singing Revolution in the late 1980s, the combination of the grim mass housing and dominant Russian-speaking migrant population led to calls among ethnic Estonians to ‘stop Lasnamäe’.
 The phrase Peatage Lasnamäe!, taken from the popular song Mingem üles mägedele performed by Ivo Linna, became one of the slogans of the Singing Revolution.

 During the 1990s there was little development in Lasnamäe and the district fell into a standstill.
-Compared with other areas in Tallinn, it attracted little investment and had the lowest real-estate prices.
-In recent years the situation has changed – many new apartment blocks, both by municipal government and private investors, and several hypermarkets have been built in the district.
+Compared to other areas in Tallinn, it attracted little investment and had the lowest property prices.
+In recent years the situation has changed – many new apartment blocks have been built in the district, both by the municipal government and private investors, as well as several large supermarkets.